vignesh-waran-k/document-ai-samples/Readme.md

  <div style="color:#1a6ebb; background-color:#b2d6f7">NOTE: display_name and description can be empty string if not explicitly set

 </div>

 <div style="padding-bottom:30px"></div>
 <h2> Part 2: Document AI Client for Java</h2>
 <h3> Quickstart</h3>
-If you are using Maven with [BOM][libraries-bom], add this to your pom.xml file:
+If you are using Maven with "libraries-bom", add this to your pom.xml file:

 <div style="padding-bottom:30px"></div>
 <dependencyManagement>